Teaching Excellence Awards 2014

 - The teacher goes beyond the normal duties of a teacher to help deliver an enhanced learning experience to students.

 - Includes: being helpful, passionate, fun, engaging, knowledgeable, available, approachable, supportive, clear, encouraging, interesting, enthusiastic, understanding, and is able to tailor their approach to each individual student.

 All recognised lecturers will receive a certificate of nomination with a quote from students about what make them so excellent.
-A panel of students and staff of the university will make a shortlist of those nominations that exemplify the most enthusiastic, the most innovative, the most supportive and the best overall teacher with the winners presented with an award at the Teaching Excellence Awards ceremony on the 15th May 2013.
+A panel of students and staff of the university will make a shortlist of those nominations that exemplify the most enthusiastic, the most innovative, the most supportive and the best overall teacher with the winners presented with an award at the Teaching Excellence Awards ceremony on Thursday the 8th of May 2014.

 The awards foster the Strathclyde university sense of community pride and raises the profile of teaching amongst staff and students.
 Moreover, it shows that students are truly appreciative of staff that goes the extra mile to not just teach but to teach supportively, passionately and effectively.